smaht-dac/submitr/docs/source/usage.rst

    submit-metadata-bundle your_metadata_file.xlsx --env data

 You can omit the ``--env`` option entirely if your ``~/.smaht-keys.json`` file has only one entry.

-This command should do everything, including upload referenced files (it will prompt first for confirmation);
+This command should do everything, including uploading referenced file; it will prompt first for confirmation;
-by default these referenced files should be in the same directory is the main file; or you can specify an alternate directory where these reside using the ``--directory`` option.
+see the `Uploading Referenced Files` section just below for more on this.

 If you belong to
 multiple consortia and/or submission centers, you can also add the ``--consortium <consortium>``